-These priorities will inform discussions with Timor-Leste in 2021–22 to identify future priorities for ACIAR-funded collaboration.
-Focus areas may include opportunities in coastal fisheries, agroforestry, livestock (especially cattle and poultry) and cropping systems, as well as seeking opportunities for trilateral research collaboration with Indonesia.
+The opportunities for ACIAR to support these priorities will be investigated in more detail this year.
+Focus sectoral areas may include research in coastal fisheries, agroforestry, livestock (especially cattle and poultry) and cropping systems, as well as seeking opportunities for trilateral research collaboration with Indonesia.

 - 6 ACIAR-supported projects in Timor-Leste

 - 4 projects are specific to this country

 - 2 projects are part of regional projects